-Error Knowledge Base NPM EJSONPARSE
+Error Knowledge Base npm EJSONPARSE

 npm ERR! code EJSONPARSE